Neha-Niharika-Kar/COVID-19-Pandemic-Analysis/README.md

 # SmartKnower-DS-May-MajorProject
 Hello all. <br>
-This repository contains the Major Project - <b> COVID-19 Pandemic Analysis </b> made during the 2-month Internship with SmartKnower in Data Science course. <br>
+This repository contains the Major Project - <b> COVID-19 Pandemic Analysis </b> <br>
+made during the 2-month Training Internship with SmartKnower in Data Science course. <br>